-Black magic vs White magic
+Black magic vs white magic

 Witchcraft is generally frowned upon in Oman, although white magic practitioners are viewed with more respect than black magic.
 They’re completely different, Kay explained.
 Even the more worldly Em nodded her endorsement.
 Black magic is the sihr, she said, using the Arabic word that Muslims worldwide recognise.

-Sihr is evil, she said, telling us a story about how a witch who had been wronged by a neighbour exacted his revenge by causing the neighbour to take to howling at the sky at night.
+Sihr is evil, she said, and told us a story about how a witch who had been wronged by a neighbour exacted his revenge by causing the neighbour to take to howling at the sky at night.
 There was no way to cure the afflicted woman; other neighbours had to intervene and pressured the witch to lift the curse.